Radiance Therapy Group

 Dr. Adrianna Vernace is a licensed psychologist with over six years of experience providing therapy to adolescents and adults (ages 12+).
 She offers a person-centered, empathic, and open-minded approach, tailoring treatment to meet each client’s unique needs.
 Drawing from Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT and DBT), Dr. Vernace helps individuals develop practical skills while fostering deeper self-awareness and emotional growth.

-She specializes in the treatment of ADHD, OCD, addictions, eating disorders, trauma, anxiety, and depression.
+She specializes in the treatment of ADHD, addictions, eating disorders, trauma, anxiety, and depression.
 Her clinical experience spans college counseling centers, private outpatient practices, and integrative behavioral health settings within primary care—where she collaborated closely with medical providers to deliver holistic, team-based care.

 At Penn State’s student counseling center, she conducted ADHD assessments, led eating disorder groups, and provided individual therapy for a wide range of mental health concerns.